 How can companies bring employees together in an era of remote work?

 So, while employee experience is a concept that's been around for a while now, it's getting a real push from the repercussions of the Covid-19 crisis.
 Middle and top management are rightly concerned about having their employees at home and in their own bubble.
 They want to know how they can bring their people together.
-This is a question we're sure to see on the agenda in 2021.
+This is a question we're sure to see as new requirements for flexible work mean that remote work is here to stay.

 The good news is that it’s now much easier to talk about EX with senior leaders and the C-suite than it has been in the past.
-The light has finally been turned on by the repercussions of the pandemic and it has made certain shortcomings glaringly obvious.
+The light has finally been turned on by the repercussions of the pandemic, which made certain shortcomings glaringly obvious.

 2. Frontline Employees are changing basic intranet requirements.

-Frontline employees have been working remotely forever.
+Frontline employees have been doing deskless work forever.
 But a lot of employees who've traditionally been sitting at desks are currently remote, too.
 Now that everyone has an idea what it's like to be working outside of the office, it makes sense that there's a brighter spotlight on the distributed workplace.

 On the other hand, there are the employees who can’t work from home.
-These essential workers are the backbone of many organizations and they’re the ones who are carrying those businesses through the pandemic.
+These essential workers are the backbone of many organizations and they’re the ones who carried those businesses through the pandemic.

 15 years ago, Mr. Robertson wrote an article discussing the paradox of remote workers.
 These are the people who aren't in the office; they're not sitting in meetings; they're not chatting around the watercooler.
 These employees are the most dependent on digital channels and internal communications; yet paradoxically, they're the hardest to reach.